THE LAST DROP

 The 1980 Bourbon Whiskey was distilled by Gary Gayheart, and was uncovered by his apprentice, Harlan Wheatley, now the Master Distiller at Buffalo Trace.
 Nearly 20 years in wood have given the spirit a rich colour, a magnificent nose and a finish to delight the most jaded of palates.

-“The taste is the definition of flamboyant with an orchestra of flavors with each flavor harmoniously mingled.
+Drew says “The taste is the definition of flamboyant with an orchestra of flavours with each flavour harmoniously mingled.
 Delightful notes of figs, dates, maraschino cherries, wood, saddle leather, pipe tobacco, toffee, plums, raisins, walnuts, and butterscotch.
 It’s a virtual symphony on your palate.

 This vintage bourbon is unforgettable as the finish transforms miraculously from a dark chocolate, almond, leather, caramel, and oak to a gentle warming spiciness.
 It’s truly a memorable and extraordinary experience from the last drops of the past.”